Miley Cyrus And Liam Hemsworth: Did They Get Married?

-Miley Cyrus and Liam Hemsworth faced rumors of a secret wedding days ago after Cyrus’ father shared a mysterious photo of the singer in a white dress.
+Days ago, Miley Cyrus and Liam Hemsworth faced rumors regarding a secret wedding after Cyrus’ father shared a mysterious photo of the singer in a white dress.

-As Miley Cyrus prepares for her upcoming return to The Voice, wedding rumors continue to swirl but over the weekend, Cyrus’ younger sister, Noah, denied the singer and her actor boyfriend were secretly married.
+As Miley Cyrus prepares for her upcoming return to The Voice, wedding rumors continue to swirl.
+However, over the weekend, Cyrus’ younger sister, Noah, denied the singer and her actor boyfriend were secretly married.
 A short time later, a report claimed Miley Cyrus and Liam Hemsworth weren’t quite ready to tie the knot.

 “They are all about their career goals right now and love that they are a support system for each other.
 To them, marriage means babies, and they aren’t ready to be parents,” a source told Hollywood Life on March 14.
 “They’d like to do it all at once!
 So their goals for marriage are there, but not any time soon.”